SidharthArya/SidharthArya/AWESOME-STARS.md

 ## TypeScript

+- [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
+Used and trusted by teams at any scale, for data of any scale.
 - [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React
 - [riffusion/riffusion-app](https://github.com/riffusion/riffusion-app) - Stable diffusion for real-time music generation (web app)
 - [directus/directus](https://github.com/directus/directus) - The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.